matm/jQuery-File-Upload-Wiki/Browser-support.md

 * **name**: The name of the file, e.g. *banana.jpg*.
 * **size**: The size of the file in bytes, e.g. *130073* (131 KB).
 * **type**: The type of the file, e.g. *image/jpg*.

+### Known bugs
+The default browser on Android 4.1.2 doesn't report the file type.

 ## XMLHttpRequest File Uploads
 The following browsers support [XHR](https://developer.mozilla.org/en/XmlHttpRequest) file uploads, which allows advanced usage of the file upload [[API]]: